Maximizing productivity with workflow management

 Workflows help you get work done by completing a sequence of tasks.
 Moreover, they’re how you get repetitive tasks done repeatedly.
-If designed well, workflows can save you and your company time and money.
+If designed well, workflows save you and your company time and money.

-For the most part, workflows are helpful until they become unruly and take more work than they free up.
-In this case, implementing a workflow management system is helpful if they become unmanageable.
+For the most part, workflows are helpful—unless they become unruly and cause more work than they omit.
+In this case, implementing a workflow management system is key.
+But what exactly is workflow management?

 What is workflow management?